-If the employee forms part of a pool and selection criteria are proposed, a second consultation meeting will be required to discuss the final proposed selection criteria and the employees provisional scored against this.
-They must also be informed of the highest and lowest scores.
+A second consultation meeting will be required if the employee forms part of a pool and selection criteria are proposed.
+This is to discuss the final proposed selection criteria and the employee's provisional score against this.
+The employee must also be informed of the highest and lowest scores.

 Detailed notes should be taken at this meeting.